orbitalquark/textadept/docs/api.md

 Whether or not to display the tab bar when multiple buffers are open.
   The default value is `true`.
+  A third option, `ui.SHOW_ALL_TABS` may be used to always show the tab bar, even if only one buffer is open.

 <a id="ui.title"></a>
 #### `ui.title` (string, Write-only)